adam-paul/compendia/_posts/2022-01-18-baby-steps.md

 might be more relevant to add some kind of sentiment classifier for each stat, inverting it if it's a "bad" stat to provide a more meaningful path.
 In that case, the best possible outcome would simply be a straight line right across the top.

+But would that team then necessarily win the Stanley Cup that year?
+Obviously that's not a given.
+They'd probably have the highest betting odds heading into the playoffs, though.